Filing status makes a difference in tax bill

 2. Married filing jointly

 In this case, as with the single status, you are considered married for the whole tax year as long as you were married on the last day of the tax year.
 In 2013, the Supreme Court of the United States invalidated the section of the federal Defense of Marriage Act that defined, for federal purposes, marriage as a legal union between a man and woman.
 Now same-sex marriages are recognized for federal purposes, including tax filing, even if their home state does not accept such marriages as legal.
+As for state filing rules for same-sex couples, check with your state's tax department.
+In some states, couples still must file state returns as single taxpayers.

 When you file jointly, both spouses report all their income on one Form 1040.
 Both filers may be held responsible for any tax (or subsequent penalty and interest) due.
 This is the case even if only one spouse earned all the income.
 On the plus side, the married filing jointly option does offer some tax credits that are not available under other filing statuses.